Hi!

 “Be original, be unique from others” is an integral part of artists.
 Sanaa Sana’s style does not stay inside of “traditional” or “African”.
 Many different characteristics of music can take a role in their performance.
 Additionally, the killing of media is also needed to promote their activities.
 Volunteering and interning here offers an excellent chance to practice your skills, share your knowledge, and discover new possibilities.

 Sanaa Sana tries to achieve several objectives through its art.
 Supporting young people to get involved in “art” and promoting “human rights” are their main goals.
-In Tanzania, schools do not put effort into artistic education.
+In Tanzania, schools do not prioritise artistic education.
 Only “drawing” is recognized as a needed class, says a local Dar es Salam office staff member.
-Tanzanian kids do not have chances to develop their other artistic passions, such as singing, playing, dancing, painting, and so on.
+Tanzanian children do not have opportunities to develop their other artistic passions, such as singing, playing, dancing, and painting.
 Members of Sanaa Sana claim that “Nowadays, there is a music major in universities, BUT the quality of lessons is inferior, and there isn’t much that talented students can learn from it.”
 They believe their success is helping Tanzania recognize the importance and power of art.

 “Human rights” is another big topic in Sanaa Sana’s message.
 Tanzania still needs to spread the general concept of human rights more widely.
 The rights of women, children, and disabled people are much further behind.
 In addition, Tanzania is struggling with corruption at all levels.
 The corrupt government and society are a massive wall for Tanzanian citizens to learn their and others’ rights.
-Sanaa Sana often handles these concepts to let other countries know about the current situation in Tanzania and to collect grants
+Sanaa Sana often handles these concepts to inform other countries about the current situation in Tanzania and to secure grants.

-Experiences with art in Tanzania can help you learn more about your field of study, and your knowledge will affect local people’s education.
-Please check our website for more details on intern programs, including music/ art and human rights, sports, media, business, and others.
+Experiences with art in Tanzania can help you learn more about your field of study, and your knowledge can positively impact local people’s education.
+Please visit our website for more information on our internship programs, including music/art, human rights, sports, media, business, and other areas.